-Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Project Work or Written Assignment 2.
-3. 4. an 'inspector' and a 'mentor'?
+Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Project Work or Written Assignment Inspectors have traditionally played the role of a 'policeman' in Cambodia's schools.
+Do you think this is an effective model to help teachers to improve their classroom practice?
+Why or why not?
+What in your opinion are the differences between an 'inspector' and a 'mentor'?
 Ideally, what should the purpose of a classroom observation be?
 How should one prepare for a classroom observation, so that it becomes a useful learning opportunity for the teacher?
 What kind of activities should we prefer for classroom observation?
-Supervi In this t new tea classroo implem because situatio the dec than or copic, Trainees will learn that aggressive promotion of aching techniques can lead to bad decisions in the om, not only because teachers are reluctant to tent them when they feel threatened, but rather e the given techniques may not be relevant to the on at hand.
-This topic explores how a mentor can guide cisions of his mentee, with objectives and advice rather ders and mandatory advisories.
-It emphasizes the ency between teacher's training and students' 6.3.a Trainees make links between student achievement and implementation of new techniques.
+Hours: 4 Topic 6.3: The Difference between Mentoring & Teacher Supervision In this topic, Trainees will learn that aggressive promotion of new teaching techniques can lead to bad decisions in the classroom, not only because teachers are reluctant to implement them when they feel threatened, but rather because the given techniques may not be relevant to the situation at hand.
+This topic explores how a mentor can guide the decisions of his mentee, with objectives and advice rather than orders and mandatory advisories.
+It emphasizes the consistency between teacher's training and students' achievement.
+6.3.a Trainees make links between student achievement and implementation of new techniques.
 6.3.b They can define priorities in teacher training by looking at the needs of students.
-Bruce R. Joyce, Beverly Showers - Student Achievement Through Staff Development (3rd Edition) Chapter 1: Student Learning as the Goal: Learning by Everyone as an Ethos Case Study Review: Considering different indicators such as school records, disciplinary reports, and parents' complaints, Trainees suggest training courses, even if they are not expert in the field. - cussion Questions: When should a teacher try a new technique in order to fulfill his/her own training, without compromising
+Bruce R. Joyce, Beverly Showers - Student Achievement Through Staff Development (3rd Edition) Chapter 1: Student Learning as the Goal: Learning by Everyone as an Ethos Case Study Review: Considering different indicators such as school records, disciplinary reports, and parents' complaints, Trainees suggest training courses, even if they are not expert in the field.
+Key Discussion Questions:1.
+When should a teacher try a new technique in order to fulfill his/her own training, without compromising